 GOAL ACHIEVEMENT Implement the integration plan for Cameron, the Company's largest acquisition ever; ensure Achieved.
 The Cameron acquisition was accretive to transaction is accretive by end of 2016. earnings and cash flow one quarter after we closed the transaction. • Free cash flow conversion of at least 75% (as a percentage of income from continuing operations, Achieved. before noncontrolling interests and charges and credits).
 Maintain decremental margins at less than 35% in 2016.
 Achieved.
 Reduce overhead costs by at least 10% in 2016.
 Achieved.
-Increase SPM production under management above pre-established baseline; pursue a baseline Mostly achieved. number of suitable strategic transactions.
-In addition to the above goals Mr. Kibsgaard was evaluated against stra ategic personal objectives related to
+Increase SPM production under management above pre-established baseline; pursue a baseline Mostly achieved. number of suitable strategic transactions. la caldition to the above scale May Kiloses and was a scale at a seize to the